Abdalla-Elzedy/Cortex-XIAM/Duo-Fail-Anomaly-Detection.md

-# Duo Authentication Failure Anomaly Detection with XQL
+# Duo Authentication Failure Anomaly Detection - XQL

 ## What This Query Does